 State Technical Assistance

 DOE provides technical assistance to help states and local code enforcement jurisdictions adopt, upgrade, implement, and enforce their residential and commercial building energy codes.
-This assistance may take the form of
+This assistance is provided explicitly through the DOE Building Energy Codes Program and does not support direct funding to states or municipalities.
+Technical assistance may take the form of

 - Analysis of energy savings and cost impacts associated with code adoption

 Funding to provide no-cost technical assistance is limited.
 In assessing each request, DOE may consider the following issues:

 - Reach based on current practices and construction starts